-My co-operative placement was for 9 months in Regeneron, a large biopharmaceutical company, as a Supply Operations Intern.
+My Cooperative Education placement was for 9 months in Regeneron, a large bio-pharmaceutical company, as a Supply Operations Intern.
 This was in the Supply Chain department.
 The role focused on tasks in Batch Disposition (driving shipments through communication) and Order Management.
-This position allowed me to improve my prioritisation, multitasking, problem solving and interpersonal skills whilst also introducing me to new database systems.
-Working as part of this cross-functional team gave me a clear understanding of the importance of strong communication and co-operation in the workplace.
-I am hugely grateful for the opportunity as this experience has proven valuable in helping to secure a full-time position in Regeneron.
+This position allowed me to improve my prioritisation, interpersonal skills whilst also introducing me to new database systems.
+Working as part of this cross-functional team gave me a clear understanding of the importance of strong communication and Cooperative Education in the workplace.
+I am hugely experience has proven valuable in helping to secure a full-time position in Regeneron.